 - In "Timeslides", an episode of the third season of Red Dwarf, the crew discover Time Travel via entering pictures or film.
 Holly digs up footage from Nuremberg and Lister enters standing next to Hitler.
 The episode's credits feature the line "Special Guest Star: Adolf Hitler as himself".

 - Heil Honey, I'm Home!, a sitcom which portrayed Hitler and Eva Braun living next door to a Jewish couple.
 It lasted only one episode.

-- "They took out the Hitler building!
-Where's everyone going to go to see Hitler memorabilia?"
+"They took out the Hitler building!
+Where's everyone going to see Hitler memorabilia?"